 Funding conditions: PTEN Research requires scientists we fund and work with to act strictly in accordance with all relevant laws and to comply with guidance documents.
 The research we fund is implemented by leading scientists in the field, who adhere to strict institutional and national regulations governing the use of animals in research.
 All applicants are required to acquire ethical approval for planned studies.

 Grant application requirements: PTEN Research requires grant applicants to provide justification for their use of animals, including species and numbers.
-Researchers are encouraged to use the NC3R’s experimental design resources, including the online Experimental Design Assistant and the ARRIVE guidelines, to improve reproducibility and reporting of research involving animals.
+Researchers are encouraged to use the National Centre for the Replacement, Refinement & Reduction of animals in Research’s (NC3R's) experimental design resources, including the online Experimental Design Assistant and the ARRIVE guidelines, to improve reproducibility and reporting of research involving animals.